 For test-particle orbits in live $N$-body potentials, both diagnostics indicate stronger chaos for more tightly bound trajectories.
-However, their dependence on $N$ differs: the largest Lyapunov exponent remains nearly constant over the explored range of particle numbers, whereas the Shannon entropy decreases monotonically as $N$ increases.} { These results show that the Shannon information entropy can complement the largest Lyapunov exponent and may better capture changes in global phase-space mixing, especially in systems where the leading Lyapunov exponent alone is not sufficiently informative.
-It therefore provides a promising alternative for diagnosing chaos when tangent-space dynamics is unavailable, prohibitively expensive, or slowly convergent.
+However, their dependence on $N$ differs: the largest Lyapunov exponent remains nearly constant over the explored range of particle numbers, whereas the Shannon entropy decreases monotonically as $N$ increases.} { These results show that the Shannon information entropy could serve as a complement to the largest Lyapunov exponent and could also better capture changes in global phase-space mixing, especially in systems where the leading Lyapunov exponent alone is not sufficiently informative.
+It provides a promising alternative for diagnosing chaos when tangent-space dynamics is unavailable, prohibitively expensive, or slowly convergent.
 In particular, because this entropy measure relies only on time series of phase-space coordinates, it is naturally suited to systems with densely sampled trajectories, such as minor bodies in the Solar System. }

 \keywords{Chaos -- Celestial mechanics -- Methods: numerical -- Diffusion }